 [Medicine and Dentistry use different scales which should be explained here.]

-For more information, see the .
+For more information, see the Academic Regulations.
 For more information on how module marks contribute to classification decisions, see Section 2 Module Assessment.

 4.9 Pass Mark and Award of Credit